arthurgpchagas/angular-psn-store/README.md

 The output will be placed in the dist/ folder.

-📌 Note: This project was inspired by the PlayStation Store interface and is intended for learning and non-commercial purposes only.
+Note: This project was inspired by the PlayStation Store interface and is intended for learning and non-commercial purposes only.

-Feel free to fork, contribute, or adapt this project to your own needs!
-✨ Made with passion for frontend development.